 Prior to working with Healing of The Seven Generations, Pandora worked at The Working Centre in their Job Café Program.
 She is currently attending University on a part-time basis and hopes to finish her degree and attend Teacher’s College to teach today’s youth.
 Her goal is to teach Outdoor and Aboriginal Education to children in Kindergarten to Grade 3 upon completion of University and then Teacher’s College.

 Sarah Bacon, Volunteer Coordinator

-Sarah Bacon, Turtle Clan – Ardoch Algonquin First Nations – is the Volunteer Coordinator for The Healing of The Seven Generations.
-She has been working here for just over three years.
+Sarah Bacon, Turtle Clan – Ardoch Algonquin First Nations – is the Volunteer Coordinator for The Healing of The Seven Generations and has volunteered at Healing for just over three years.
+Sarah is the backbone of our organization!
 Sarah is the youngest of seven sisters and two brother.
 Every year so travels to New Brunswick for two weeks to visit her mother and family there.

 “Family means the world to me, and when I can work with family every day, that means even more!
 Over the past three years of working here, I’ve gained a wealth of Aunties, Sisters and Uncles that I have never had in a life time.”

 Sarah’s passions include taking care of animals and horse back riding.
 She currently lives in Kitchener with her father and is going to school for English.
 Her goal is to some day start her own therapeutic riding centre.

 The Healing of the Seven Generations works with several healing partners to help our community.